ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

   arrange(desc(count))
 ```

-We can see that in almost 20% of cases, users exit the website right after signing in.
-This could indicate a problem with the sign-in process itself or a tracking issue.
-Either way, it’s worth investigating.
-If it’s a real behavior, it could be costing the website a lot in lost revenue:
+We can see that in almost 20% of sessions, users leave the website immediately after signing in.
+This could point to an issue with the sign-in process itself or a tracking problem.
+Either way, it’s worth investigating, if this behavior is real, it could represent a significant loss in potential revenue.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-5.1.png" alt="linearly separable data">

+How many paths start with a sign in?
 If we investigate the number of user paths that start with a sign in:

 ```R
 sign_in_clean %>%